 California Proposition 65 (Prop 65) is the Safe Drinking Water and Toxic Enforcement Act of 1986 published as Section 25249.7 of California's Health and Safety Code.
 Proposition 65 is administered by the Cal/EPA Office of Environmental Health Hazard Assessment (OEHHA) and is enforced by California Department of Justice, Office of the Attorney General.
 Proposition 65 is intended to warn consumers of potential exposures to chemicals that are recognized by the State as carcinogens and reproductive toxins.
 Prop 65 applies to all consumer goods sold within the state and impacts all importers, domestic manufacturers, and retailers of these items.
-Compliance with the law often is difficult due to the lack of OEHHA exposure guidelines for many of the listed chemicals.
+Compliance with the law is difficult due to the lack of clearly defined standards and guidelines for estimating potential exposures and to the lack of OEHHA exposure guidelines for many of the listed chemicals.
 Additional ambiguity regarding compliance is created because most of the legal activity is not initiated by the State but rather by private law firms and consumer advocacy groups acting in the public interest.

 Proposition 65 is a product labeling law related to potential consumer exposures.
-It is not a product content law.
+It is NOT a product content law.
 Companies doing business in California are required to provide a "Clear and Reasonable Warning" before knowingly and intentionally exposing anyone to a listed chemical over defined levels.
-Once a chemical is listed, companies have 12 months to comply with the warning requirements.
 The warning can be delivered to consumers in various ways.
-For goods sold to consumers, the warning typically consists of an on-product label.
-Retailers operating in California often post signs at their places of business.
-The current prescribed warning is generic and provides very little information to consumers.
-It simply states — "WARNING: This product contains a chemical known to the State of California to cause cancer (and/or birth defects or other reproductive harm)."
+For goods sold to consumers, the warning often consists of an on-product label.

-OEHHA has proposed extensive revisions to Proposition 65 Section 6 on Clear and Reasonable Warnings.
-The proposed revisions to Section 6 are intended to further the “right-to-know” purposes of the law and to provide specific guidance on the content of safe harbor warnings for a variety of exposure situations, and on the corresponding methods for providing those warnings.
-The proposed revisions also make clear distinctions between the responsibilities of manufacturers and their supply chains versus the responsibilities of retailers.
-The revisions are intended to become effective in 2016 with a two-year phase-in period.
+OEHHA enacted extensive revisions to Proposition 65 Section 6 on Clear and Reasonable Warnings that became effective in August 2018.
+The revisions to Section 6 are intended to further the “right-to-know” purposes of the law and to provide specific guidance on the content of safe harbor warnings for a variety of exposure situations, and on the corresponding methods for providing those warnings.
+The revisions also make clear distinctions between the responsibilities of manufacturers and their supply chains versus the responsibilities of retailers.

-The current Prop 65 warnings are generic and do not list chemical names.
-The text of the proposed new warnings requires that at least one chemical name be listed.
+The text of the new warnings requires that at least one chemical name be listed.
 If multiple chemicals result in the requirement for a warning label, the manufacturer may list all of the chemicals but only is required to list one.
-The new labels will state “This product can expose you to [name of one or more chemicals] a chemical [or chemicals] known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to www.P65Warnings.ca.gov/product.”
+The new labels state “This product can expose you to [name of one or more chemicals] a chemical [or chemicals] known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information go to www.p65warnings.ca.gov/products-places."